What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 Final Rinse (Once-Through)

-- System and process lines are flushed with PW or WFI and drained simultaneously for a set time to remove all the residue of cleaning agents accumulated during cleaning.
+- The system and process lines are flushed with PW or WFI and drained simultaneously for a set time to remove all the residue of cleaning agents accumulated during cleaning.

 - pH and conductivity are monitored during flushing.
 Sometimes, conductivity can dictate that equipment and associated process lines are free from any residue.

-- Conductivity less than or equal to 1.3 µS/cm will terminate the cycle upon successful monitoring for the set time.
+- The conductivity of less than or equal to 1.3 µS/cm will terminate the cycle upon successful monitoring for the set time.

 - Once the conductivity is achieved, the system is drained completely.